dirkjanm/dirkjanm.github.io/_posts/2018-24-09-active-directory-forest-trusts-part-one-how-does-sid-filtering-work.md

 If you are an IT admin, carefully consider which users in different forests you grant access in your forest, because every user granted access weakens the security boundary between the forests.
 I wouldn't recommend allowing SID history between forests unless absolutely necessary.

 ## What's next
 In the following part (or parts, who knows) we will dive into how trust Transitivity works and discuss other types of trusts with domains outside the forest.
-This means we'll also start playing with Forest C and `sub.forest-a`.
+This means we'll also start playing with Forest C and `sub.forest-a`. **Update:** Part 2 is now [available here](https://dirkjanm.io/active-directory-forest-trusts-part-two-trust-transitivity/).

 ## The tools